nicowirtzbiki/Portfolio-PowerBI/README.md

 ## Overview

-The **Performance Dashboard** is an interactive tool designed to help businesses analyze key financial metrics and make data-driven decisions.
+This **Performance Dashboard** is an interactive tool designed to help a business analyze key financial metrics and make data-driven decisions.
 Users can dynamically switch between three core metrics: **Gross Profit, Quantity, and Sales**, as well as filter data by year.
 The dashboard titles and chart labels update accordingly to reflect the selected metric, ensuring clear and intuitive visualizations.

 ![Demonstração](https://github.com/nicowirtzbiki/Portfolio-PowerBI/raw/main/Performance%20Dashboard/performance-dashboard-video.gif)